This document is intended to define the rules and expectations for a typical tournament.

 - Each player may only bring one kingdom.

-- Each player must create their kingdom using the Card Creator before each match.
-You may not import a saved object.
+- If using Tabletop Simulator, each player must create their kingdom using the Card Creator before each match.

 - If a player asks their opponent to state their last move, their opponent must do so.

 - If an illegal move from a previous turn is discovered and players do not agree on a resolution, a judge will be called.
 The judge will assess whether: